rlmas/motivate/README.md

 To Use:
 -------
-1. In the image folder, insert your images.
-You must numerically categorize them in the following manner "category number - image number".
-For example, if you have two nature shots, and three exercise shots, you'd name the pictures:
+1. In the image folder, insert your jpeg images in the appropriate folders (or create your own) and number them incrementally.
+For example, if you have 4 pictures in the nature folder, number them: 1.jpg, 2.jpg, 3.jpg, 4.jpg.
-    1-1,
-    1-2,
-    2-1,
-    2-2,
-    2-3

-2. Then in javascript/interact.js line 75 and 76, you'll see:
+2. Then in javascript/interact.js line 3 you'll see:
-    var imageRanges = [12,13,5,9];
+var imageCategory = [
+    ...
+];

+For every folder, add this line into the array:
-    var index = random(1, 2);
+    var imageCategory = [

-For Line 75
-In the first index of imageRanges, insert the number of images in category 1.
-In the second index of imageRanges, insert the number of images in category 2.
-If you have more categories, just insert the number of images in the third index, or fourth, etc.
+        {name: '{name of folder}', observe: ko.observable(true), count:{number of images in the folder}}, }

+    Eg:
-    var imageRanges = [2,3];
+    var imageCategory = [

-For Line 76
-Choose the categories you want to page to cycle through for images
+        {name: 'nature', observe: ko.observable(true), count:30},
+        {name: 'animals', observe: ko.observable(true), count:25},
+    }

+For the last entry, remove the last comma.
+In this case:
-    var index = random(1, 2);
+    var imageCategory = [
+        {name: 'nature', observe: ko.observable(true), count:30},
+        {name: 'animals', observe: ko.observable(true), count:25}
+    }

+3. Open motivate.html with Chrome / DONE!